Join the RHS today and support our charity

 See what events are on near you and browse your bookmarked pages.

-Box hedges and topiary are often affected by box sucker, although the damage caused is not usually serious.
+Box hedges and topiary are often affected by box sucker, although the damage caused is usually superficial.

 Common name Box suckerScientific name Psylla buxiPlants affected Buxus sempervirensMain symptoms Leaves at the shoot tip are cupped.
 In late spring, flattened pale green insects and a white waxy substance are presentMost active April–early June